-III.
-Testing at a center other than UA Little Rock
+3. Testing Center other than UA Little Rock

-- Search the NCTA Consortium of College Testing Centers (CCTC) for a testing center near you.
+- Search the National College Testing Association Consortium of College Testing Centers (CCTC) for a testing center near you.
 If you are unable to find a center within a reasonable distance, contact UA Little Rock Testing Services for acceptable proctor options.

-- Print out the DEPS “Examination Proctor Agreement” form and have it completed by the testing center you have selected.
+- Print out the “Examination Proctor Agreement” and have it completed by the testing center you have selected.

 - After the proctor has been verified, you will be able to take your UA Little Rock exams at the center you have selected.
 NOTE: Fees and amenities vary by center.
 It is your responsibility to verify the center’s proctoring fees before agreeing to test with another site.

-Online course exam proctoring is designed to serve students taking online classes.
-We ask that faculty, who have the ability to identify their students in a weekly classroom environment, assist us by removing that volume from our small lab.
+Proctoring is available only for online courses.
+We ask that faculty, who have the ability to identify their students in a classroom environment, assist us by removing that volume from our small lab.